expo/expo/docs/pages/versions/v38.0.0/sdk/filesystem.md

 - **options (_object_)** -- A map of options:

-  - **headers (_object_)** -- An object containing all the HTTP header fields and their values for the download network request.
+  - **headers (_object_)** -- An object containing all the HTTP header fields and their values for the upload network request.
 The keys and values of the object are the header names and values respectively.

   - **httpMethod (_String_)** -- The request method.
 Accepts values: 'POST', 'PUT', 'PATCH.
 Default to 'POST'.